joshbeckman/podcast_feed_gen/README.md

 ## TODO

-1. Support for artwork, arbitrarily defined in the case of the channel and extracted from tag metadata for the episodes.
-2. Better configurability, eg. support for reading the configuration file from a path specified on the command line.
+1. Better configurability, eg. support for reading the configuration file from a path specified on the command line.
-3. Overriding the episode metadata with values taken from the config file.
+2. Overriding the episode metadata with values taken from the config file.

 ## Development